2BAD/bitrix/README.md

 #### `get`

-A generic method for executing any Bitrix method which involves retrieval of the single entry.
-Usually, those contain `get` word in the method, like `crm.deal.get`.
+A generic method for executing any Bitrix method which involves work with a single entry.
+Usually, those contain `create`, `get` or `update` words in the method, like `crm.deal.get`.

 Note that method can't know which entity will it return, so its type might be provided as `<P>` generic.
 Otherwise, it will be of type `unknown`.